 Arash Jahanian is a staff attorney with the ACLU of Colorado, whose mission is to defend and extend the civil rights and civil liberties of all people in Colorado.
-He was previously with the civil rights firm Rathod Mohamedbhai in Denver.
-Arash was one of the attorneys in the Wyoming marriage equality cases, has litigated a number of employment discrimination cases, and has successfully litigated police brutality and prisoner abuse cases against the City and County of Denver.
-Arash has previously served as vice presidents, judicial endorsement chair, and programming chair of the Colorado LGBT Bar Association, and he is Vice Chair of the Denver Mayor’s LGBTQ Commission.
+He was previously with the civil rights firm Rathod Mohamedbhai in Denver, where he was one of the attorneys in the Wyoming marriage equality cases, litigated a number of employment discrimination cases, and has litigated police brutality and prisoner abuse cases.
+Arash has been on the board of the Colorado LGBT Bar Association since 2014, and he is Chair of the Denver Mayor’s LGBTQ Commission.

 Arash received his BA in psychology and journalism from the University of North Carolina at Chapel Hill in 2003, and his JD from Georgetown University Law Center in 2008.
 From 2003 to 2005, Arash taught middle school in Chicago Public Schools as a Teach For America corps member.
 Prior to joining Rathod Mohamedbhai, Arash was an associate in Crowell & Moring LLP’s Washington, DC office and a judicial clerk for the Honorable Wiley Y. Daniel, then-Chief Judge of the United States District Court for the District of Colorado.